-To determine the exact cause of your hearing loss, and how it can be managed, contact your health care provider for a complete medical exam.
-If you suspect you have hearing loss, answer these questions suggested by the National Institutes of Health:
+To determine the exact cause of your hearing loss, and how it can be managed, contact your healthcare provider for a complete medical exam.
+If you think you have hearing loss, answer these questions suggested by the National Institutes of Health:

 Do you have a problem hearing over the telephone?

-Do you have trouble following the conversation when two or more people are talking at the same time?
+Do you have trouble following the conversation when 2 or more people are talking at the same time?

 Do people complain that you turn the TV volume up too high?